Capturing reduced-order quantum many-body dynamics out of equilibrium via neural ordinary differential equations: Results

 which in the case of the Fermi-Hubbard model reduces to

 We compare the time–averaged correlation energy

 with the initial potential energy of the quenched state

 in Fig.~\ref{fig:cumu-buildup_energy}(b).
-The colour scale is truncated at $-0.1$ for visual clarity; values below this threshold are present but not displayed.
+The color scale is truncated at $-0.1$ for visual clarity; values below this threshold are present but not displayed.
 Throughout the explored parameter space, the correlation energy is initially negative and increases during the time evolution, attaining positive average values for some parameter configurations.
 Figure~\ref{fig:cumu-buildup_energy}(b) thus visualizes the buildup of two‑particle correlations.
-The cut‑off at $-0.1$ was chosen empirically to separate regimes of pronounced correlation‑energy increase from those exhibiting only a modest rise.
-Both contour lines in Fig.~\ref{fig:cumu-buildup_energy} indicate structures in the dynamics of the \ac{2rdm} across the parameter plane, which serve as reference lines for better comparability across plots.
+The cut‑off at $\bar E_\text{corr}/E_\text{pot}(0)=-0.1$ was again chosen empirically to separate regimes of pronounced correlation‑energy increase from those exhibiting only a modest rise.
+Both contour lines in Fig.~\ref{fig:cumu-buildup_energy} indicate structures in the dynamics of the \ac{2rdm} across the parameter plane, which later help to delimit regimes of positive and negative correlations in the dynamics of the cumulants.

-We hypothesize that in regions with high (anti-)correlation between two-particle and three-particle cumulants, the neural \ac{ode} should perform well: The information about the three-particle cumulant, which is required to close the equations of motion for the \ac{2rdm}, should be contained in the \ac{2rdm}.
+We hypothesize that in regions with high (anti-)correlation between two-particle and three-particle cumulants, the neural \ac{ode} should perform well: The information about the three-particle cumulant, which is required to close the equations of motion for the \ac{2rdm}, should be contained in the time-local \ac{2rdm}.
+In the correlated regime, this assumption seems natural.
 In the anti-correlated regime, there is a strong correlation between these two quantities, though negative.
-This could hint at the existence of a time-local reconstruction functional in the anti-correlated regime since the current reconstructions only perform well in the positively correlated regime.
-The existence of such a functional would allow efficient numerical integration of the equations of motion with accurate results in this regime.
+This could hint at the existence of a time-local reconstruction functional, which takes this inverse relation into account.
+The current reconstruction functionals only perform well in the positively correlated regime, since they are proportional to polynomials of the two-particle cumulant.
+The existence of such an inverse functional would allow for efficient numerical integration of the equations of motion with accurate results even in the regime of large quenches and large correlation buildups.
 The neural \ac{ode} serves as a model-agnostic tool: It can only learn Markovian dynamics by design.
 Thus, if memory is required to reconstruct the three-particle cumulant and hence close the equations of motion, the model should not be able to learn and predict the exact dynamics of the \ac{2rdm}.

 To assess this hypothesis, we look at the Pearson correlation coefficient $C_{f,g}$~\cite{pearson1896Mathematical}, which provides a quantitative measure of the linear relationship between two time‑dependent observables $f(t)$ and $g(t)$.
 It is defined as the normalized covariance